-Whether you have seen the incredible images of the Helix Nebula captured using the Hubble Space Telescope, or are lucky to enough to have observed this nebula through the eyepiece of a telescope yourself, NGC 7293 is one of the most iconic deep sky objects in the night sky.
+Whether you have seen the incredible images of the Helix Nebula captured using the Hubble Space Telescope, or are lucky enough to have observed this nebula through the eyepiece of a telescope yourself, NGC 7293 is one of the most iconic deep sky objects in the night sky.

 Helix Nebula Details:

 Through binoculars or a small telescope, the Helix Nebula can be observed under the right conditions.
 For the best view, be sure to be well away from city light pollution, and during the New Moon phase.

 This planetary nebula will appear as a hazy, greenish cloud, similar to the visual appearance of the Dumbbell Nebula in Vulpecula.

 The Helix Nebula has been referred to as the “Eye of God“, due to its appearance of a human eye in space.
 The outermost ring of the “eye” shape is roughly 25 arc-minutes in diameter.